-Q: Should you settle your case or file a lawsuit?
+Q: Should you settle your car accident case or file a lawsuit?

 A: This depends on each individual case.
-Sometimes a $20,000.00 offer before the filing of a lawsuit will net you more money in your pocket than a $30,000.00 offer after a lawsuit has been filed.
+Sometimes a $20,000.00 offer before the filing of a lawsuit will put more money in your pocket than a $30,000.00 offer after a lawsuit has been filed.
 A number of factors need to be considered:

-- The attorney contingency fee percentage almost always increases at least 7% – 12% after a lawsuit has been filed.
+- The car accident attorney contingency fee percentage almost always increases at least 7% – 12% after a lawsuit has been filed.

 - Case expenses almost always substantially increase in litigation.
 The filing of a lawsuit, having the lawsuit served, depositions, records and bills by affidavit, mediation, and trial all cost money.

-- Litigation takes time…usually between 6-10 months if your case settles before trial and usually a year to fifteen months if a trial is necessary.
+- Litigation also takes time, usually between 6-10 months if your auto accident case settles before trial.
+It usually takes a twelve to fifteen months if a trial is necessary.

-Our Promise to You: There’s a reason we’ve been representing injured Texans for over 30 years and a reason why so many of them refer us friends and family members.
+Our Promise to You: There’s a reason our law firm has been representing injured Texans for over 30 years, and a reason why so many of our clients refer their friends and family members to us.
 We advise our clients the same way we would advise our own family members.
 We don’t recommend the course of action that will make us the most money.
 We don’t recommend the course of action that will make doctors the most money.
 We recommend the option that will make you the most money.

 Q: What happens if your child was injured in a car wreck?